QuetzalGas/Quetzal/README.md

 This will create an output directory with all printed (and rendered) dot graphics.
 A sample is found in the `adt-input` directory.

+The complete history of the project can be found at `https://github.com/QuetzalGas/Quetzal`.

 ## Testing

 Unit tests are implemented using the `unittest` package of Python.
 Both `quetzal` and `datastructures` have their own unit tests in their respective `tests` directory.